Ex-Fairfax police officer under FBI investigation, made racially motivated traffic stops, prosecutor says

 “Moreover,” Manikas added, “there appears to have been a racial component with respect to the drivers that the officer unlawfully stopped.”
 Police and prosecutors declined to say why they thought the traffic stops had a racial component.
 But prosecutors said they have been dismissing the officer’s pending cases.

-The officer, Jonathan Freitag, 24, has not been charged with any crimes and was not formally disciplined by the department, though he was suspended without pay during its investigation, a police spokesman said.
+The officer, Jonathan Freitag, 24, has not been charged with any crimes and was not formally disciplined by the department, although he was suspended without pay during its investigation, a police spokesman said.
 The investigation and Freitag’s suspension began in September, spokesman Anthony Guglielmi said, and the investigation is continuing.

-In an interview, Freitag said he had done nothing wrong and resigned simply out of frustration with the Fairfax police.
+In an interview, Freitag said that he had done nothing wrong and that he resigned simply out of frustration with the Fairfax police.

 “I was cleared of everything,” he said.
 “I resigned on my own terms.
 I didn’t want to work with the police department anymore.”

 The former officer said he was being investigated internally for “things that never happened.
 Internal Affairs did an audit of my traffic stops, and I was cleared of any wrongdoing.”
-He said he had not heard of the allegations in the prosecutors’ filing until contacted by The Post and did not know he was under FBI investigation.
+He said that he had not heard about the allegations in the prosecutors’ filing until The Washington Post contacted him and that he did not know he was under FBI investigation.

 “This is all news to me,” Freitag said.
 “I was cleared of any criminal misconduct.”

-Freitag was interviewed by the internal investigators and resigned after he was presented with findings of alleged violations involving how he identified himself during traffic stops, his attorney, Brandon Shapiro, said.
+Freitag was interviewed by the internal investigators and resigned after he was presented with findings of alleged violations involving how he identified himself during traffic stops, said Brandon Shapiro, his attorney.
 He and Freitag said the filing by Manikas was the first time they had heard the allegations of racial profiling.

 It is not clear why police began investigating, and then suspended, Freitag in the fall.
 The investigation was made public in the case of former D.C. firefighter Elon Wilson, who is questioning the validity of the traffic stop that led to his arrest.

-Wilson, then 23, was stopped around 2:15 a.m. on April 6, 2018, as he drove away from a recording studio on Telegraph Road in the Rose Hill area of Fairfax.
+Wilson, then 23, was stopped about 2:15 a.m. on April 6, 2018, as he drove away from a recording studio on Telegraph Road in the Rose Hill area of Fairfax County.
 The studio, Midieast Studios, was frequented late at night by both aspiring and high-profile rappers, and in 2019 was the scene of two shootings.
 Freitag wrote in his arrest report that Wilson’s car crossed the solid yellow line once and had illegally tinted windows.

 Fairfax County police have linked a shooting spree to gangs and a recording studio.
 That has angered some black residents.